gem870/Smart_Store/README.md

 ## Installation

 ### Windows:
   .
-Make sure you have CMake and GCC compiler installed before you run the fellowing commands.</br>
+Make sure you have CMake and the GCC compiler installed before you run the following commands.</br>
   .
 If still having issues, set up WSL (Windows Subsystem for Linux) or use a Linux environment </br>
     and run the following commands.

 ### Linux / macOS:
   .
-Make sure you have CMake and GCC compiler installed before you run the following commands.</br></br>
+Make sure you have CMake and the GCC compiler installed before you run the following commands.</br></br>

 ```bash